fossillogic/shark/README.md

 # **Shark File Tool**

 **Shark** is a powerful, all-in-one command-line tool designed to simplify and centralize file operations.
 Instead of juggling multiple utilities for tasks like copying, moving, deleting, listing, and searching for files, **Shark** consolidates them into a single, easy-to-use tool.
-With modern, intuitive commands, **Shark** streamlines your workflow, allowing you to manage files, search file contents, compare directories, adjust permissions, display disk usage, and much more—all with one tool.
-Whether you're working with local files or need to push/pull files remotely, **Shark** handles it with speed and efficiency.
+With modern, intuitive commands, **Shark** streamlines your workflow, allowing you to manage files, search file contents, compare directories, adjust permissions, display disk usage, and much more—all with one tool. **Shark** handles it with speed and efficiency.
 Say goodbye to the clutter of multiple command-line tools—**Shark** does it all in one bite.

 ## 🦈 **shark** CLI Command Reference